-- The Edwards SAPIEN 3 and SAPIEN 3 Ultra transcatheter heart valve system is indicated for relief of aortic stenosis in patients with symptomatic heart disease due to severe native calcific aortic stenosis who are judged by a Heart Team, including a cardiac surgeon, to be appropriate for the transcatheter heart valve replacement therapy. - The Edwards SAPIEN 3 and SAPIEN 3 Ultra transcatheter heart valve system is indicated for patients with symptomatic heart disease due to failing (stenosed, insufficient, or combined) of a surgical or transcatheter bioprosthetic aortic valve or surgical bioprosthetic mitral valve who are judged by a heart team, including a cardiac surgeon, to be at high or greater risk for open surgical therapy (i.e., predicted risk of surgical mortality ≥ 8% at 30 days, based on the Society of Thoracic Surgeons (STS) risk score and other clinical co-morbidities unmeasured by the STS risk calculator).
+- The Edwards SAPIEN 3 system is indicated for use in patients with heart disease due to native calcific aortic stenosis at any or all levels of surgical risk for open heart surgery with age 65 years or above. - 2.
+The Edwards SAPIEN 3 system is indicated for use in patients with symptomatic heart disease due to a failing aortic bioprosthetic valve or a failing mitral surgical bioprosthetic valve (stenosed, insufficient, or combined) who are judged by a heart team to be at high or greater risk for open surgical therapy (i.e., predicted risk of surgical mortality ≥ 8% at 30 days, based on the Society of Thoracic Surgeons (STS) risk score and other clinical co-morbidities unmeasured by the STS risk calculator).